kubauth/kubauth-doc/docs/30-user-guide/160-password-grant.md

 # Password Grant (ROPC)

-OAuth's Resource Owner Password Credentials (ROPC) grant type, also known as the password grant, was included in the original OAuth 2.0 specification back in 2012 as a temporary migration path.
+OAuth's Resource Owner Password Credentials (ROPC) grant type, also known as the password grant, was included in the original OAuth 2.0 specification in 2012 as a temporary migration path.
 It was designed to help legacy applications transition from HTTP Basic Authentication or direct credential sharing to an OAuth token-based architecture.

 The OAuth 2.0 Security Best Current Practice (BCP) has since **deprecated** this flow, and OAuth 2.1 removes it entirely due to several fundamental security concerns: